dlt-hub/dlt/docs/website/blog/2023-06-26-dlthub-gptquestion2.md

 ***
 #### 💡 Conclusion

->During this Q&A converstation, we can understand dlt helps reduce maintenance in data pipelines by automating structuring, handling schema evolution, standardizing data loading, providing pre-built sources, and allowing easy customization.
-It offers powerful capabilities to simplify and improve data pipeline management, reducing maintenance efforts and driving better outcomes.
+>During this Q&A converstation, we can understand how `dlt` helps reduce maintenance in data pipelines by automating structuring, handling schema evolution, standardizing data loading, providing pre-built sources, and allowing easy customization.
+It offers powerful capabilities to simplify and improve data pipeline management, reducing maintenance efforts, and driving better outcomes.

-Now we understand how dlt significantly improve your work efficiency!
-Let’s ask more questions with our `dlt` AI Assistant, just click on the "Get Help" button located at the bottom right.
+Now we understand how `dlt` significantly improves our work efficiency!

+Want to ask your own questions to the `dlt` AI Assistant?
+Just click on the "Get Help" button located at the bottom right.

 ![dlthelp](\img\dlthelp.jpg)